 Mind the Gap: 4 Reasons Birmingham is Outperforming London’s Property Market

 With Knight Frank forecasting a price growth of 4.5% for Birmingham in 2018, and a cumulative price growth of 14% until 2020, the West Midlands is forecasting incredible property price growth and continuing to pull ahead of the capital.
-Here are four reasons why Birmingham is outperforming London’s property market.
+Below you’ll find four reasons why Birmingham is outperforming London property.

 House prices are growing four times faster